Iqbal Karim Bhuiyan: Chief of army staff

-He invited Indian army chief general Bikram Singh in 2012's October to visit Bangladesh.
-In November 2012, he held a reception for veterans of Bangladesh Liberation War.
-In 2013, he raised the flags of two infantry battalions, the 32nd and 33rd Bangladesh Infantry Regiment in Jalalabad Cantonment.
-Bhuiyan furthermore hosted commander of the United States Army Pacific command general Vincent Brooks in 2014 during the Pacific Armies Management Seminar and inaugurated Bangladesh Golf Academy in 2015 at the Army Golf Club.
+He invited Indian army chief General Bikram Singh in October 2012 to visit Bangladesh.
+In November 2012, he held a reception for veterans of the Bangladesh Liberation War.
+In 2013, he raised the flags of two infantry battalions, the 32nd and 33rd Bangladesh Infantry Regiments in Jalalabad Cantonment.
+Bhuiyan furthermore hosted the commander of the United States Army Pacific Command, General Vincent Brooks, in 2014 during the Pacific Armies Management Seminar and inaugurated the Bangladesh Golf Academy in 2015 at the Army Golf Club.

 Bhuiyan also took active measures to prevent extrajudicial killings and the culture of enforced disappearances.
 He resisted pressure from Prime Minister Sheikh Hasina to send more young army officers to the Rapid Action Battalion and other paramilitary forces used by the Awami League to suppress opposition.
-His actions put him in direct dissension with major general Tarique Siddique, then military advisor to Prime Minister.
-Bhuiyan went to leave per retirement on 25 June 2015 and was succeeded by general Belal Shafiul Haque.
+His actions put him in direct dissension with Major General Tarique Siddique, then military advisor to the prime minister.
+Bhuiyan went on leave per retirement on 25 June 2015 and was succeeded by General Belal Shafiul Haque.

-Political views
+Retirement

 Bhuiyan established a power-supplying firm called Winnievision Power Ltd, which primarily invests in LNG-based power plants.

+Political commentary

 Support for students

-Bhuiyan was among several retired military personnel, who expressed support for the student movement leading the 2024 Bangladesh quota reform movement and the Non-cooperation movement and called on the Government of Prime Minister Sheikh Hasina to "withdraw the armed forces from the street immediately".
+Bhuiyan was among several retired military personnel who expressed support for the student movement leading the 2024 Bangladesh quota reform movement and the Non-cooperation movement and called on the government of Prime Minister Sheikh Hasina to "withdraw the armed forces from the street immediately".
 On August 4, 2024, he organized a press conference where he and other retired army officers condemned the attacks on innocent protestors and subsequently called on the troops to return to the barracks.
-In his speech, he said:“When the attackers were forced to retreat in the face of the uprising, the Bangladeshi Armed Forces were deployed in the next phase.
+In his speech, he said:When the attackers were forced to retreat in the face of the uprising, the Bangladeshi Armed Forces were deployed in the next phase.
 By using them as shields, sometimes at the forefront, sometimes behind, other forces are continuing to inflict violence, oppression, and torture on this mass movement.
 The patriotic armed forces should not bear the responsibility for such a situation.
-The Bangladeshi Armed Forces have never faced off against the people in the past, nor have they pointed guns at them.”He also uploaded the color red on his Facebook profile in support of the movement on 31 July, 2025.
+The Bangladeshi Armed Forces have never faced off against the people in the past, nor have they pointed guns at them.He also uploaded the color red on his Facebook profile in support of the movement on 31 July 2024.
 This prompted many other retired army officers to also upload red profile pictures.
-He stated later on, in his official social media page, that this act infuriated Hasina and she tried to force him to take it down.
+He stated later on, in his official social media page, that this act infuriated Hasina, and she tried to force him to take it down.

-After the fall of Hasina, in response to a potential military conflict with India, Bhuiyan suggested that the French concept of levee en masse could be introduced.
+After the fall of Hasina, in response to a potential military conflict with India, Bhuiyan suggested that the French concept of levée en masse could be introduced.